wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.13.2dev1 =

+* Added lib/config.php with config values, definition of constants, and loading of required library files.

 = Version 6.13.1 =

 * Fixed the missing `og:site_name` meta tag (the retrieved option name was incorrect).